Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-8-communication.md

 of the applications that partake in it.
 And despite all this complexity, often some application will fail to support copying for some of the information it displays (e.g. an error message);
-the feature is then sorely missed as the user needs to copy said information by hand.
+the feature is then sorely missed as the user needs to copy said information by hand, or falls back to some low-level means of information capture such as screen copy (or memory dump, for more advanced developers).

 An interesting exception to the rule of the above paragraph is the case of "console" applications: